manchalarushika/asha-sahayi-bot/README.md

 ---

 ## Error Handling

 - Fallback extraction if AI fails
 - Handles unclear or missing input gracefully
+- Hybrid system (AI + rule-based fallback) ensures reliability even if AI fails

 ---

 ## Language Support

 - Supports English, Hindi-English, and Telugu-English inputs
 - Accuracy depends on speech recognition quality

 ---

 ## Ethical AI & Data Privacy

 ### Medical Safety
 - The bot provides suggestions only and is not a replacement for professional medical advice